Elanco Animal Health Inc Annual Shareholders Meeting Transcript

 Operator

-Good morning, and welcome to Elanco Animal Health Incorporated's 2019 Annual Meeting of Shareholders.
-(Operator Instructions) Please note this event is being recorded.
+Good morning, and welcome to the 2020 Annual Shareholders Meeting of Elanco Animal Health Incorporated -- Annual Meeting of Shareholders.
+(Operator Instructions) Please note that this event is being recorded.

 Roy David Hoover - Elanco Animal Health Incorporated - Chairman of the Board

-Thank you.
-Good morning, and welcome to 2019 Annual Shareholders Meeting of Elanco Animal Health Incorporated.
-My name is David Hoover, and I'm the Chairman of the Board of the company.
-It's my pleasure to welcome you here today for this meeting.
+Thank you very much.
+Good morning, everyone, and welcome to the 2020 Annual Shareholders Meeting of Elanco Animal Health Incorporated.
+My name is Dave Hoover, and I'm the Chairman of the Board of Directors.
+It's my pleasure to welcome you to today's virtual meeting.

-We are excited to be hosting this meeting virtually, which allows us to be more inclusive and reach a greater number of our shareholders.
-We have shareholders attending via the web portal and the 800 number that we've provided.

 Elanco Animal Health Inc Annual Shareholders Meeting Transcript